 Meet the Director

 Maggie Hess is a former YWC camper returning for her ninth year of involvement with the program.
 Her favorite part about the Young Writers Camp is watching participants grow in their confidence as writers and in their friendships with each other.
 Currently, she is a graduate student at the University of Tennessee-Knoxville, pursuing her second master’s degree (for English literature).
 Go Vols!

 By combining an exciting range of writing activities with traditional camp experiences, our participants have incredible fun while also learning to think and write creatively.
 Mornings at camp are dedicated to the exploration of specialty classes— such as fiction, poetry, and writing for the Internet—that are chosen by campers and taught by professional writers and teachers.
 Afternoons are open to thematic workshops and recreational activities that include rock climbing, swimming, whitewater rafting, and trips to the Baltimore and Washington, D.C., area.
 The camp culminates with a student reading of new works in the Hale Studio Theatre.

 No two days are alike, but a typical day at Young Writers Camp looks like this:

 This is overnight camping?

-Attendees live in a modern, air-conditioned dormitory with with 2-4 participants per room.
+Attendees live in a modern, air-conditioned dormitory with two to four participants per room.
 Carpeted hallways lead to tiled bathrooms, with showers that have privacy curtains.

 Bring your trunk and personal necessities, and you are set for dorm life, Mercersburg style.